Please read this information all the way to the bottom!

 When will my new chickens start laying eggs?

-Given that these chickens will only be 16 – 18ish weeks old when they are delivered in early July 2020, they are simply too young to start laying eggs.
+Given that these chickens will only be 16 – 18ish weeks old when they are available in December 2020, they are simply too young to start laying eggs.
 Commercial chicken breeds can lay as early as 22 weeks old (in the right conditions and given the right nutrition) but normally start at around 24 weeks old.

 Chickens need a good quality, nutritionally balanced food and daylight to start laying, even when they are the right age.
 In the middle of Winter, there won’t be enough daylight hours then to trigger the hormone production needed for laying.